 Wayne Bennett is one of the most successful coaches in the history of the NRL.
 He holds the record as the longest serving coach in the league, has one of the highest winning percentages of all elite-level Rugby League coaches, and boasts seven NRL Premiership titles.

-This quote signifies the extent to which Bennet attributes his success, and that of his athletes, to hard work, determination, and other vital character strengths.
-It refers to the seven-minute runs, ending at a concrete slab, that he regularly assigns his players in training; the individuals who end their run just before the slab are the people who stop ‘three steps short’.
+This quote signifies the extent to which Bennett attributes his success, and that of his athletes, to hard work, determination, and other vital character strengths.
+It refers to the seven-minute runs, ending at a concrete slab, that he regularly assigned his players in training; the individuals who ended their run just before the slab are the people who stopped ‘three steps short’.

-As coaches, we have a unique opportunity to help every athlete we work with build character strengths that will benefit them both in the world of sports and in their life beyond.
+As coaches, we have an opportunity to help every athlete we work with build character strengths that will benefit them, both in the world of sport and in their life beyond.
 It is our responsibility to appreciate the value of these strengths, and strive to help athletes develop them.

 Dame Noeline Taurua